Annabelle Morozov: Personal life

 Annabelle Morozov was born on 2 May 2001 in the United States to former competitive ice dancers Nikolai Morozov of Russia and Caroline Douarin of France.
 She lived in the U.S. and France throughout her childhood and holds American, French, and Russian citizenship.
 Morozov is fluent in English, French, and Russian.
 Her godparents are famed figure skating coach and commentator Tatiana Tarasova and 2002 Olympic champion Alexei Yagudin.

+She married her former ice dance partner, Igor Eremenko, on May 16, 2023.

 Career

 Early career

 Morozov first began skating in 2006 and competed in ladies' singles for both the United States and France.
 She is the 2014 U.S. juvenile national silver medalist.
 During the 2015–16 season, Morozov competed at both domestic American and French competitions while representing France internationally at the 2016 Mentor Toruń Cup.

 Morozov switched to competing for Russia in ice dance in 2016.
 She and her father and coach, Nikolai, made the decision while considering the depth of the Russian ladies field.
 While searching for a partner, Morozov worked with various ice dance coaches apart from her father, including Marina Zoueva, Igor Shpilband, and Alexander Zhulin.